 There are standing and fallen trees around the shoreline, as well as a fair number of docks that add to the potential cover for bass and panfish.

 Bass, in particular, love cover and will hide around structures and in deep shade to ambush prey such as smaller fish and crayfish.

 Fish lures in those areas to improve your odds of catching fish.
-Bass can be found in surprisingly shallow water at times, often in the spring and summer when the spawn and actively feed near the banks.
+Bass can sometimes be found in surprisingly shallow water, often in the spring and summer when they spawn and feed near the banks.

 At other times bass will hold a bit deeper, but often within a short swim of prime hunting water.

-Soft plastics, crank- and swim-baits, and jigs can all be excellent.
+Soft plastics, crankbaits, swimbaits and jigs can all be excellent.

 Spinnerbaits and other reaction-strike lures also can be excellent, and topwater offerings can fish well in warm weather, especially at first or last light.